 Aftercare Planning At Ohio Recovery Center

-At Ohio Recovery Center (ORC), we employ an aftercare coordinator who collaborates with you, your treatment team, and your support system to develop a long-term aftercare plan that’s best for you.
+Our aftercare coordinator will collaborate with you, your treatment team, and your support system to develop a continuing care plan that’s best for you.

 Get Started On The Road To Recovery.